 Part I: Civil War America.
 The opening title reads: “A Plea for the Art of the Motion Picture: We do not fear censorship, for we have no wish to offend with improprieties or obscenities, but we do demand, as a right, the liberty to show the dark side of wrong, that we may illuminate the bright side of virtue-the same liberty that is conceded to the art of the written word-that art to which we owe the Bible and the works of Shakespeare.”
-Part I introduces the audience to two families just before the outbreak of the American Civil War: The Stonemans –a northern family whose father, Austin Stoneman, is an abolitionist congressman whose character is clearly based on Thaddeus Stevens with two sons and a daughter named Elsie; and also the Camerons –a Southern family from South Carolina with two daughters, Margaret and Flora, and three sons, the most important being Ben Cameron.
-In the beginning, The Stonemans visit the Camerons and embrace as old friends –Ben Cameron falls in love with Elsie Stoneman- but when the Civil War begins, the young men go join their respective armies, north and south.
+Part I introduces the audience to two families just before the outbreak of the American Civil War: The Stonemans –a northern family whose father, Austin Stoneman, is an abolitionist congressman and whose character is clearly based on the real historical figure of Thaddeus Stevens.
+He has two sons and a daughter named Elsie (Lillian Gish).
+The other family we meet are the Camerons –a Southern family from South Carolina with two daughters, Margaret and Flora, and three sons, the most important being Ben Cameron.
+In the beginning, The Stonemans visit the Camerons and embrace as old friends –Ben Cameron falls in love with Elsie Stoneman- but when the Civil War begins, the young men join their respective armies, north and south.
 A title reads: “The bringing of the African to America planted the first seeds of disunion.”
-A rowdy black militia attacks the Cameron house but it is rescued by a Confederate group of soldiers who chases the militia away.
+A rowdy, disorderly black militia attacks the Cameron house but it is rescued by a triumphant Confederate group of soldiers who chase the militia away.
 Later, Ben Cameron is injured at the Siege of Petersburg but he is rescued by Union soldiers who see him caring for a Union soldier.
-While still recovering, Elsie Stoneman cares for him in a Washington hospital, but the colonel informs him that he will be hanged for being a guerilla which leads the matriarch of the Cameron family to appeal to Abraham Lincoln or, “the Great Heart”, to release Ben Cameron.
+While still recovering, Elsie Stoneman cares for Ben in a Washington hospital, but the colonel informs him that he will be hanged for being a guerrilla warrior which leads the matriarch of the Cameron family to write an appeal to Abraham Lincoln, or “the Great Heart”, to release Ben Cameron.
 Mr. Lincoln obliges her wish and he also begins a process of rebuilding the South until he is assassinated on April 14, 1865.
 After Lincoln’s assassination at Ford’s Theatre, which was filmed on an outdoor set, Austin Stoneman and other radical congressmen decide to punish the South and push forward new legislation privileging black Americans.

 Part II: The opening title of Part II reads: “The agony which the South endured that a nation might be born.
 The blight of war does not end when hostilities cease.”
-Stoneman and his ally Silas Lynch, a mulatto who is portrayed as surreptitiously evil with an insatiable sexual appetite, go to visit South Carolina where black soldiers roam the streets, turning whites away from the ballot box, and Lynch is elected Lieutenant Governor.
-The predominantly black legislature in South Carolina is infamously depicted as raucous, without shoes, drinking, and eating chicken.
+Stoneman and his ally Silas Lynch, a mulatto who is portrayed as surreptitiously evil with an insatiable sexual appetite, travel to visit South Carolina where black soldiers now roam the streets, turning whites away from the ballot box, threatening them, and Lynch is elected Lieutenant Governor.
+The predominantly black legislature in South Carolina is infamously depicted as raucous and animalistic, without shoes, drinking alcohol, and eating chicken on the floor of the state legislature.
 They push through laws that are intended to degrade whites.
-Because he sees some adults scaring children dressed up as ghosts, Ben Cameron forms the Ku Klux Klan to maintain stability in the South.
-Meanwhile, Gus a freedman and captain, follows Flora Cameron into the woods in an attempt to capture her and either marry or rape her.
-She jumps off a large rock and falls to her death wile Ben Cameron shows up too late to rescue her.
+One day he witnesses a group of adults attempting to scare children while dressed up as ghosts, Ben Cameron forms the Ku Klux Klan to maintain stability in the South, using the ghostly uniform as inspiration.
+Meanwhile, Gus a freedman and captain, follows Flora Cameron into the woods in an attempt to capture her and either marry or rape her (the fear and hatred of black people in this scene is blatantly apparent).
+She jumps off a large rock and falls to her death while Ben Cameron shows up too late to rescue her.
 The KKK hunts down Gus, tries him, and kills him leaving his corpse on Lynch’s doorstep.
-Lynch begins searching homes for KKK costumes and arrests the Cameron father, but Ben and company rescue him and they escape to a small cabin where two Union veterans are hiding out.
+Lynch begins searching various homes for KKK costumes and arrests Ben Cameron’s father, but Ben and company rescue him and escape to a small cabin where two Union veterans are hiding out.
 The title reads: “The former enemies of North and South are united by their defense of their Aryan birthright.”
 Lynch captures Elsie in the hopes of marrying her and when her father, Austin Stoneman, finds out he is angered, Lynch physically subdues him.
 The KKK rides in full force to reclaim the town and Ben rescues Elsie from Silas Lynch.
 Ben and the clansmen then race to save the Cameron family surrounded in the cabin by black soldiers.
-On the next election day, black homes are surrounded by clansmen and intimidated into not voting.
+On the next election day, black homes are surrounded by clansmen and intimidated so they do not vote.
 The honeymoons of Phil Stoneman and Margaret Cameron, and Ben Cameron with Elsie Stoneman are shown near the ocean.
 A scene with a war-like figure fades out over a mass of people and a scene of Christ fades in over the people, with the penultimate title reading: “Dare we dream of a golden day when the bestial War shall rule no more?
 But instead- the gentle Prince in the Hall of Brotherly Love in the City of Peace.”

 The Birth of a Nation was the highest grossing film of the silent era.
-To see it in a New York theatre cost $2.00, which is the equivalent of about $17-20 today.
-There was no script or notes written down for the film, Griffith had it all in his head and it was filmed on the present day Universal Studios property.
-Starring: Lillian Gish “The First Lady of Cinema” (Elsie Stoneman) who is rumored to have had a romantic relationship with Griffith, so he let her choose her own theme song in the score later called “The Perfect Song” for her character Elsie, and she went on to star in other acclaimed Griffith films including Intolerance, Broken Blossoms, Way Down East, and Orphans of the Storm; Mae Marsh (Flora Cameron) who also starred in other Griffith films such as Intolerance, Man’s Genesis, and The Sands of Dee; Henry B. Walthall (Ben Cameron) who moved out to California with Griffith when he parted ways with Biograph but later left Griffith to appear in other major films; Miriam Cooper (Margaret Cameron) who Griffith told in one scene that her mother had just died to make her act more upset; George Siegmann (Silas Lynch) and Walter Long (Gus) both controversially acted in blackface.
-Other major names of cinema claimed to have unnamed parts in the film including John Ford, who claimed to portray a KKK member, Erich von Stroheim, and Milton Berle who said he was a child in the film.
+To see it in a New York theatre cost $2.00, which is the equivalent of about $17-$20 today.
+There was no script or notes written down for the film, Griffith had it all in his head and it was filmed on the present-day property of Universal Studios.
+It stars Lillian Gish “The First Lady of Cinema” (Elsie Stoneman) who is rumored to have had a romantic relationship with Griffith at the time, so he let her choose her own theme song in the score later called “The Perfect Song” for her character Elsie.
+She went on to star in other acclaimed Griffith films including Intolerance, Broken Blossoms, Way Down East, and Orphans of the Storm.
+Other stars include Mae Marsh (Flora Cameron) who also appeared in other Griffith films such as Intolerance, Man’s Genesis, and The Sands of Dee; Henry B. Walthall (Ben Cameron) who moved out to California with Griffith when he parted ways with Biograph but later left Griffith to appear in other major films; Miriam Cooper (Margaret Cameron) who Griffith told in one scene that her mother had just died in order to accurately capture her character’s despondency; George Siegmann (Silas Lynch) and Walter Long (Gus) who both controversially acted in blackface (Spike Lee has noted that true black actors would have played the parts with more honesty and nuance in this film, rather than as cartoonish caricatures).
+Other major names in the history of cinema have claimed unnamed parts in the film including John Ford, who claimed to portray a KKK member, Erich von Stroheim, who was already prone to dubious fanciful claims about his background, and Milton Berle who said he was a child in the film.

-The film was accused of racism by the NAACP, which in response, organized large-scale riots and protests in major US cities.
-They even got the film banned in major cities including Los Angeles and Chicago.
-The film is also often credited with bringing about a resurgence of the Ku Klux Klan in the 1920s, which was revitalizing itself against blacks, Jews, Catholics, and immigrants.
-For years, The Birth of a Nation was used as a recruiting tool for the KKK and in some cases it is still used today.
-The portrayals of African Americans as devious, licentious, and lazy subhumans led to numerous accusations of racism against Griffith, who furiously denied the accusations with his next film, Intolerance (1916) which was intended to be a response to the public outcry against The Birth of a Nation.
-He also published a pamphlet entitled “The Rise and Fall of Free Speech in America” (1916).
-Lillian Gish went to her grave denying that the film was racist.
+The film was accused of racism by the NAACP immediately following its release, and in response the NAACP organized large-scale riots and protests in major US cities.
+As such, the film was banned in major cities including Los Angeles and Chicago.
+On the flip-side, this film is also often credited with bringing about a resurgence of the Ku Klux Klan in the 1920s, which was reorganizing itself against blacks, Jews, Catholics, and immigrants.
+For years, The Birth of a Nation was used as a recruiting tool for the KKK and in some cases it is still used today to offer a sympathetic portrayal of the KKK.
+The film portrays African Americans as devious, licentious, and lazy subhumans, and naturally this repulsive imagery led to numerous accusations of racism against Griffith, who furiously denied them all, particularly in his next film, Intolerance (1916) which was intended to be a response to the public outcry against The Birth of a Nation.
+He also published a pamphlet entitled “The Rise and Fall of Free Speech in America” (1916) to decry his critics.
+Lillian Gish apparently went to her grave denying that the film was racist.